wa7vc/wa7vc.org/apps/marvin/README.md

 Visit Marvin [here](https://wa7vc.org/marvin) to see what he's up to.

 ## Development
+Prepping for development is simple.
+In the marvin directory run:
+  * mix deps.get

-To start the server in development and let marvin and the website frontend work together marvin must be launched from from the apps/marvin directory passing the --name flag to iex: `iex --name "marvin@127.0.0.1" -S mix`
+To start the server in development and let marvin and the website frontend work together marvin must be launched from from the apps/marvin directory passing the --name flag to iex: `iex --name "marvin@127.0.0.1" -S mix` Or, for convenience, just `./run_dev_server.sh`

 If multiple developers are developing on Marvin at the same time there will be collisions in the IRC channel as they try to use the same name.
 Developers can